Hi, I am Evelyn Chen. Welcome to my website!

+I am a Singapore-based food writer and editor.
 Bibikgourmand started as an attempt to collate my published work digitally.
 I’ve been writing about food and travel long before I started blogging.
-The latter became necessary mainly as a discipline I enforced to document details about the restaurants I’ve visited in Singapore, a form of digital note-taking if you will.
+The latter became necessary mainly as a discipline I enforced to document details about the restaurants I’ve visited in Singapore.

-I am Singapore-based and business administration-trained.
-In the past, I’ve worked as a jet-setting strategy consultant who dined excessively on corporate expenses before I retired from the corporate world.
+I’m business administration-trained and in the past, I’ve worked as a jet-setting strategy consultant who dined excessively on corporate expenses before I retired from the corporate world.

-I have no formal training in journalism although I’ve written many business reports.
+Although I’ve no formal training in journalism, I’ve written many business reports.
 That foundation, plus sheer grit and a profound love for food, got me through my first few years of food writing.
 Since then, I’ve been fortunate to freelance for some of the best in the food publication business.
 I was one-time food critic for Time Out Singapore, editor for Zagat Singapore and most recently, contributing editor for both 12forward Singapore and Where Chefs Eat (2018) by Phaidon.

 For more than a decade, I’ve also covered food beats for titles including New York Times, CNN Travel, Destin Asian, South China Morning Post, Eater, FineDiningLovers, Time magazine, Conde Nast Traveller and Travel & Leisure SEA (see my favourite press clippings here).